Photos

 4. To emphasize clinical teaching at the bedside by close one-on-one supervision with a senior resident or a teaching attending.

-5. To provide didactic teaching through a series of focused medical student lectures by residents, attending resident conferences, case presentations, mock oral examinations and procedure labs.
+5. To provide didactic teaching through a series of focused medical student teaching rounds, weekly didactics, simulation cases, case presentations, and procedure labs.

 The goals for the student:

-1. To demonstrate the ability to take focus history and physicals in the acute care setting
+1. To demonstrate the ability to take focused history and physicals in the acute care setting.

 2. To demonstrate the ability to formulate treatment plans and manage the acutely ill patient.